 Secondly: Not all English prepositions are included in the Arabic Huruufu l-jarr Words like before and during belong to the Arabic subpart Zarfu z-zamaan.
 Words like above and below belong to the Arabic subpart Zarfu l-makaan.

 Now you might wonder how Zarfu z-zamaan and Zarfu l-makaan should be translated to English.
 They can be translated to adverbs of time and adverbs of place.
 But that is, just like preposition, a precarious translation.
 Arabic and English grammar are based on different theories, and their concepts will never be the same.
+Here you can learn more about Arabic adverbs for time and place.

 Summary - prepositions